Cuts

 • The cut starts to bleed, and blood soaks through the bandage.
 Oozing small amounts of blood is normal.

-• You have trouble moving the area near the cut.
+• Your child has trouble moving the area near the cut.

 • Increased pain, swelling, warmth, or redness around the cut.